Fresnel properties on materials

-The Fresnel example illustrates how to add and adjust a fresnel effect on a 3D model.
+The Fresnel properties on materials example illustrates how to add Fresnel to a material and use the material on a 3D model.

 To run the example in Qt Design Studio, go to the Welcome screen and select the example from the Examples tab.

-The example project consists of a basic 3D scene with the following components:
+The 3D scene of the example project consists of the following models:

 Clearcoat